aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ![](./imgs/nbgitpuller.008.png)

-## Creating a course in Canvas and Gradescope
+## Creating a course in Catcourses and Gradescope

-### Step 1: Institutional License, GradeScope and Canvas**
+### Step 1: Institutional License, GradeScope and Catcourses

-GradeScope is a **paid** service that allows instructors to tie assignments back to Canvas.
-Once an assignment is created in Canvas and in GradeScope, a student uploads their completed notebook to GradeScope, GradeScope grades the notebook and pushes the scores back to the LMS.
+GradeScope is a **paid** service that allows instructors to tie assignments back to Catcourses.
+Once an assignment is created in Catcourses and in GradeScope, a student uploads their completed notebook to GradeScope, GradeScope grades the notebook and pushes the scores back to the Catcourse.

-### Step 2: Documentation: Canvas and GradeScope Assigment Configuration**
+### Step 2: Documentation: Catcourses and GradeScope Assigment Configuration

 [**CatCourses**](https://it.ucmerced.edu/catcourses) is UC Merced's Canvas Learning Management System (LMS).
 It provides a central repository for all academic course sites in which instructors can interact with and provide educational materials to their students.

 To create a new course on canvas, Please follow this [documentation](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-create-a-new-course-from-the-Dashboard-as-an-instructor/ta-p/794) from canvas.

-### How to create an Gradescope assignment on canvas.**
+### How to create an Gradescope assignment on Catcourses.

 This documentation from [GradeScope](https://help.gradescope.com/article/y10z941fqs-instructor-canvas#assignment_setup) details how to configure a GradeScope course and assignments with Canvas.

-1. Navigate to assignments section on the canvas and click on the new gradescope assignment.
+Navigate to assignments section on the canvas and click on the new gradescope assignment.

 UCMerced is using Latest version of Gradecope.
 So Gradescope is listed in the dotted drop-down menu on the Assignments page.
 ![](./imgs/gradescope_dropdown.009.png)